9LV: Name etymology

-The heritage of the name 9LV can be traced back to the late 1960s and Philips Teleindustri (Järfälla, SE).
+The heritage of the name 9LV can be traced back to the late 1960s and Philips Teleindustri (Järfälla, Sweden).
 Philips gave the number nine to the product from Sweden.
 LV is the Swedish abbreviation for Ground Based Air Defence (GBAD), in Swedish "Luftvärn".
 Often, a specific ship class 9LV configuration is identified by a three digit number, consisting of one complexity digit and a two digit serial or country code.
 The first digit is defined by the following table.

-Naval Combat Management introduction
+Naval combat management introduction

-A Naval Combat Management System (CMS) is the computer system that connects a naval ship's sensors, weapons, data links, support measures and other equipment to the officers and staff performing the tasks in combat through the cycle of the OODA loop.
+A naval combat management system (CMS) is the computer system that connects a naval ship's sensors, weapons, data links, support measures and other equipment to the officers and staff performing the tasks in combat through the cycle of the OODA loop.
 Typical functions include sensor control, sensor data fusion, threat evaluation, weapons assignment, weapons control etc.

 9LV Mk1 (1968–1977)

-To meet the requirements of the Royal Swedish Navy weapon control system on the Norrköping-class, the 9LV200 system was developed from 1968 by Philips Swedish subsidiary ("Philips TeleindustriAB", PTAB).
+To meet the requirements of the Swedish Navy weapon control system on the Norrköping class, the 9LV200 system was developed from 1968 by Philips TeleindustriAB (PTAB).
 The contract was awarded PTAB 1969.

-The solution included was based on analogue computers with a newly developed hydraulically controlled director platform and a frequency agile Ku-band fire control radar, Ceros.
-The solution also included an X-band track-while-scan target acquisition radar.
-In the Royal Swedish Navy, the system was denoted "ARTE 722".
+The solution included was based on analogue computers with a newly developed hydraulically-controlled director platform and a frequency agile Ku band fire control radar, Ceros.
+The solution also included an X band track-while-scan target acquisition radar.
+In the Swedish Navy, the system was denoted ARTE 722.
 Mk1 included a fixed program digital computer.